|Adjustments||Not Seasonally Adjusted|

 |Death Rate||2015||7.8||7.9||# per Ths. pop.||Annual|

-Population and components of change are reported quarterly for the nation, counties (19), and municipalities (over 400).
-Population by sex and age cohort are reported annually.
+For Norway, population and components of change are reported quarterly for the nation, counties (19), and municipalities (over 400).
+Population by sex and age bracket are reported annually.
 Figures are not revised.

 Quarterly.
 The statistic is published about 6 weeks after referencetime, which is 1 January, 1 April, 1 July and 1 October